rte-france/wattelse/README.md

 ## Hardware requirements

-WattElse uses embedding models for *RAG* and *BERTopic*.
-It also uses larger generative models for *RAG* responses.
+WattElse uses embedding models for *RAG*.
+It also uses larger generative models for responses.
 By default, all models are loaded on GPU.
 For *RAG*, you will for example need:
 - 1 GPU with > 20Go (or several smaller GPUs)